Doubly Robust DDD estimators for the group-time average treatment effects.

 The name of the variable to be used for clustering.
 The maximum number of cluster variables is 1.
 Default is

-, the function computes the bootstrap standard errors clustering at the unit level setting as cluster variable the one inidname
+NULL.
+Ifboot = TRUE, the function computes the bootstrap standard errors clustering at the unit level setting as cluster variable the one inidname.- cband

 Logical.
 If

-, the function computes a uniform confidence band that covers all of the average treatment effects with fixed probability1-alpha
+TRUE, the function computes a uniform confidence band that covers all of the average treatment effects with fixed probability1-alpha.
+In order to compute uniform confidence bands,bootmust also be set toTRUE.
+The default isFALSE.- alpha

 The level of significance for the confidence intervals.
 Default is